FY22 Education Overview

 Between the Boston Public Schools (BPS) and charter schools, public education makes up over 40% of the City’s FY22 budget. $1.295 billion will support the over 52,000 students at BPS, and $247 million will support 11,244 Boston students in charter schools.

-Mayor Janey’s investment in public education is a cornerstone of the FY22 budget.
-The City's education budget will increase by $66 million over the FY21 appropriation, including Boston's charter school tuition assessment and the Boston Public Schools budget.
+The City's investment in public education is a cornerstone of the FY22 budget.
+The education budget will increase by $66 million over the FY21 appropriation, including Boston's charter school tuition assessment and the Boston Public Schools budget.

 In 2020, the City made a historic three-year, $100 million commitment to BPS, over and above standard cost increases.
 The FY22 BPS budget fulfills the second year of this commitment.
 While other school districts across the country are facing budget cuts in the wake of the COVID-19 pandemic, strong fiscal planning and stewardship has enabled the City to grow the BPS budget to the largest in its history.

 With an infusion of funds from both the City and the federal government, new BPS investments are anchored by the district’s belief that we must:

 - Recover from the damage caused by COVID-19, and

 - Reimagine what it takes to come back as a stronger district for all students.

 The budget is also aligned with ImagineBPS, the district’s five-year strategic plan.
 New investments will accelerate BPS’s efforts to provide an excellent, equitable education so that every child, in every classroom, in every school can achieve the greatness within them.